-Update, January 2018: Following the release of this report in late November of 2017, three more transgender people were killed that year.
-Unfortunately, this brings the total number of incidents of anti-transgender fatal violence in 2017 to 28, the highest ever recorded.
+Update, January 2018: Following the release of this report in late November of 2017, four more transgender people were killed that year.
+Unfortunately, this brings the total number of incidents of anti-transgender fatal violence in 2017 to 29, the highest ever recorded.
 Please follow this link to learn more about their stories.

 HRC Foundation and the Trans People of Color Coalition (TPOCC) released A Time to Act: Fatal Violence Against Transgender People in America in 2017, a heartbreaking report documenting the often deadly violence faced by transgender people and exploring factors that have made this year the deadliest on record for the transgender community.

 The report comes in advance of Monday’s Transgender Day of Remembrance, which honors transgender people who lost their lives during the previous year, and amidst reports of a surge in hate-based violence and harassment that began during Donald Trump’s campaign, and continues under the Trump-Pence administration.

 “The epidemic of violence against transgender people is an urgent crisis that demands the nation's immediate attention,” said HRC President Chad Griffin.
 “The unique and tragic stories featured in this report reflect the obstacles that many transgender Americans — especially trans women of color — face in their daily lives.
 It is crucial that we know these stories in order to combat the transphobia, misogyny and racism fueling this violence so that we can end this epidemic before it takes any more lives.”